s-victor/rF2ModdingNotes/src/Common-modding-issues.md

 ## Track wall-stuck issue

 Wall-stuck issue is commonly seen on track mods, where vehicle body or wheels can clip into a wall and stuck.
 This issue is caused by object with double-side meshes (inner and outer faces).
 To fix, either remove the inner faces (if inner faces are invisible from view); or, separate inner faces from outer faces (as separated objects), then remove collision tag (set `CollTarget=False`) from inner faces GMT.

+## Raindrops appear too big on car body

+Raindrop size is determined by car body (WCCARBODY) UV map.
+If UV map on car parts is too small, it will cause big raindrops.

+## DXT5 or BC7 DDS format?

+Since rF2 introduced PBR rendering, BC7 DDS format becomes standard for Albedo map, along with BC5 for Nm/Aos/Mr map.
+While DXT5 (or DXT1) is mostly used in old mods which gives less quality than BC7/BC5.

+The easiest way is to use rF2 "MapConverter" which takes care of all the DDS format issue automatically.
+Just make sure each texture has the correct naming convention (suffix) as outlined in rF2 official guide.

+## Missing UV channels

+A common issue when working with old mods is that, sometimes a model doesn't contain UV map in secondary UV channels (channel 2, 3 ,4).
+And those missing UV channels can cause certain material shader not working correctly.
+For example, if a shader uses channel 2 for mapping normal map texture, but the 3D model doesn't have UV map in channel 2, then normal map cannot be rendered correctly.

+There are a few methods to add back missing UV channels.

+In blender:
+1. Delete all secondary UV channels with "-" button from UV channel panel.
+2. Click "+" button 3 times from UV channel panel, which will duplicate first channel.
+3. (Optional)Rename the 3 new UV channel names for consistency and readability.

+In 3dsimed:
+1. Select object material, open "Material Edit" panel on the right
+2. Click "Edit Channel Texture Coordinates" button, select "Copy UV" and "Copy UV channel 0 > 1", repeat this for "Copy UV channel 0 > 2", "Copy UV channel 0 > 3".
+3. Save and export GMT object.

+## Floating wheels in showroom

+This is caused by missing pivot point from tyre/wheel/spindle objects.
+While rF2 can automatically calculate and add missing pivot point to those objects, it will however not applied to showroom.
+So to fix, manually add pivot point (at the center of each tyre) those objects.

+## Misaligned steering wheel rotation along the axis

+To fix, first measure the steering wheel axis angle (degree) from side view.

+Then open `cockpitinfo.ini` file, find `SteeringWheelAxis=` line, then calculate `Sine` and `Cosine` of the axis angle, and put then in second and third values.

+For example, if steering wheel axis angle is 20 degrees, then it will be:

+> sin(20deg) = 0.3420

+> cos(20deg) = 0.9396

+And final setting:

+> SteeringWheelAxis=(0, 0.3420, 0.9396)